 Those familiar with literary history might recognize that the y-axis of the network above indicates the passage of time—from Spenser at the top through the Metaphysical poets, on through the Neoclassical poets, and finally to the Romantics at the bottom.
 Each poet’s position along the y axis is set by the publication year of their first work within the Spenserian database.

 Given this fact, it becomes interesting to consider the historical range of a poet’s associates.
-There are perhaps three groups of writers here: poets like Horace Walpole (left below) who were associated almost exclusively with earlier writers, those like William Godwin (right below) who were associated almost exclusively with later writers, and those like Anna Seward (center below) who were squarely of their times and had roughly equal shares of earlier and later associates:
+There are perhaps three groups of writers here: poets like Horace Walpole (top below) who were associated almost exclusively with earlier writers, those like William Godwin (middle below) who were associated almost exclusively with later writers, and those like Anna Seward (bottom below) who were squarely of their times and had roughly equal shares of earlier and later associates:

 One wonders whether authors with predominantly earlier associates have stylstic traints that separate them from those with predominantly later associates.
 Hopefully subsequent work will be able to pursue this question at some length.